vmwshop/tutorials/distantreader.md

-# Using the Distant Reader
+# Distant Reading with the Distant Reader

 ## Objectives
 By the end of this tutorial, you will be able to: